 - During design, the need for a storm sewer pumping station was eliminated by finding a means of gravity draining the project.
 This resulted in significant savings in terms of construction costs and ongoing maintenance.

-This project will also receive the ACEC-IA Honor Award in the Transportation Category during the 2018 Engineering Excellence Awards Competition on May 9, 2018.
+This project also received the ACEC-IA Honor Award in the Transportation Category during the 2018 Engineering Excellence Awards Program on May 9, 2018.